 I got pork with collards and hash and rice.
 The pork was not just good.
 It was very good.
 It was pulled and chopped into longish strands, as you can see.
 What you can’t see is the smoke flavor and the quality of the bits of bark.
 The meat was tender and moist.
 Very good.
 And the onions were a nice touch — sweet and mild.
 The house pickles were, like most house pickles, lacking in the vinegar you want with barbecue.

 They have several sauces, but the meat really didn’t need any sauce.
 It was good as is.
 They have a vinegar sauce that lacks authority; a mustard sauce with a yellow, ballpark taste; a sweet red sauce I didn’t try; a hot red sauce that was too sweet; and HT Hot sauce which was just hot rather than flavorful.
 For my money, none of them enhanced the meat, but your views may differ.
 There’s one for every taste but mine.
 But the pork was certainly to my taste, and I was happy without any sauce.

 The collard greens were a disappointment.
 They had not been chopped sufficiently, and so were inconvenient to eat.
 And they were flavored by pulled pork rather than side meat, and had been made with the dread sugar.
 People: greens don’t want sugar.
 They want side meat and time.

 I believe in eating local specialties, and I ordered the hash and rice in hopes of finding some hash and rice that I really like.
 I may give up.
-I should have ordered cole slaw or macaroni and cheese or potato salad or fries or even the Brunswick stew.
+I should have ordered cole slaw or macaroni and cheese or potato salad or fries.
 There are a lot of options at Home Team.
 Actually, I should have just added some hot sauce to the hash rather than whining.
 Maybe I should keep trying.

 Nancy did not.
 She got the smoked chicken chili and a salad.